Nobel winner Pamuk opens novel museum in Istanbul

-ISTANBUL, April 28 (Reuters Life!) - Nobel prize-winning Turkish writer Orhan Pamuk realises a long-nurtured dream on Saturday with the opening of an actual "Museum of Innocence" - a collection of relics of a half-century of ordinary life - as depicted in his 2008 novel of the same name.
+ISTANBUL (Reuters Life!) - Nobel prize-winning Turkish writer Orhan Pamuk realizes a long-nurtured dream on Saturday with the opening of an actual "Museum of Innocence" - a collection of relics of a half-century of ordinary life - as depicted in his 2008 novel of the same name.

 Pamuk set out "not to do a spectacular or monumental museum but something in the backstreets, something that represents the daily life of the city," he told a news conference after a press preview.

-"Our daily lives are honourable, and their objects should be preserved.
+"Our daily lives are honorable, and their objects should be preserved.
 It's not all about the glories of the past," he said.
 "It's the people and their objects that count."

 He conceived of the museum more than a decade ago, at the same time he came up with the idea for the novel.
 A New York Times bestseller, "The Museum of Innocence" was his first book after winning the 2006 Nobel prize for literature.